srl-labs/learn-srlinux/docs/tutorials/evpn-mh/verify.md

 --{ running }--[  ]--
 ```

-With that, we verified a working L2 EVPN multioming on a SR Linux fabric.
+With that, we verified a working L2 EVPN multihoming on a SR Linux fabric.

 To delete this lab, from the lab path: